At a Glance

 Université Lumière (Lyon II) offers a full range of courses in the social sciences and humanities.
 Sciences Po Lyon (also known as IEP de Lyon), which is a school of government and public affairs, is particularly renowned for area studies, notably European, Middle Eastern, East Asian and African studies.
 It has offerings in political science (with a full program in public policy), history, economics, law and international relations.
 It also offers classes in communication and sociology.
 Science Po Lyon issues a special diploma at the end of a full year of study and a certificate at the end of the semester.
 With advance notice, students may also take courses at Lyon I, where all sciences are offered.
 Upon request students can also take classes at Ecole Normale Supérieure de Lyon (Humanities and Sciences), Ecole Centrale (Engineering), and Conservatoire National Supérieur de Musique et de Danse (Music and Dance).

 The course load each semester consists of four to six university courses plus one mandatory Brown pro-seminar, launched during orientation and continuing on an individual basis throughout the semester.
-Students need to obtain 27-30 European Credit Transfer and Accumulation System (ECTS) credits, 6 of which are carried by the pro-seminar.
-For the remaining 21-24, they enroll in the institution(s) which best meet(s) their academic needs.
+Students need to obtain 27-30 European Credit Transfer and Accumulation System (ECTS) credits, 4 of which are carried by the pro-seminar, and 4 of which are carried by the cours de pré-rentrée universitaire (pre-semester intensive language course), referred to as PRUNE.
+For the remaining 19-22 ECTS, students enroll in the institution(s) which best meet(s) their academic needs.
 Tutors are available throughout the year to help students improve their writing or prepare for oral presentations.

 Please visit the Course Information page for a listing of courses that students on the Lyon program have taken in the past.
 Lyon II and Sciences Po course offerings are not finalized until the start of the semester, so syllabi generally are not available in advance.
 Because this is a direct enrollment program, students need to be flexible with their course selections.